-Three alternative corridors have been identified for the proposed railway line.
-Each corridor being assessed is 500 metres wide.
-The reason for assessing a corridor is to ensure that slight deviations are possible within the approved corridor, should any specific environmental sensitivity or technical limitation be identified in the final detailed planning stage, post authorisation.
-All associated infrastructure will be located within the approved railway corridor with the exception of the two 132 / 88kV power lines required to electrify the railway (access road, substations, overhead traction equipment will be within the approved railway corridor).
+The approved railway corridor, Alternative 3, is 500 metres wide with a 35 metre wide servitude.
+The reason for approving a corridor is to ensure that slight deviations of the rail route are possible within the approved corridor, should any specific environmental sensitivity or technical limitation be identified in the final detailed planning stage, post authorisation.
+All associated infrastructure must be located within the approved railway corridor with the exception of the two 132 / 88kV power lines required to electrify the railway (access road, substations, overhead traction equipment will be within the approved railway corridor).
+The access road will be constructed parallel to the railway line within the approved 500 metre corridor and will have width of 31 metres.
+The 20 metre mast for signalling directions will also be constructed within the approved servitude.